Planning Your Stay

 We expect students to spend the entire internship at the Space Telescope Science Institute (STScI).
 We realize that academic schedules vary significantly, and that course schedules may not coincide for every student.
 Unfortunately, we must limit students to a single starting date in June and require that students complete at least eight weeks of the 9-week program to ensure that students may fully participate in the experiences we offer.

 All of your travel to and from STScI must be coordinated through our Human Resources department.
 You may not book your own travel.
 We will cover the cost of round-trip transportation between your preferred airport and Baltimore.

 Enrolling in Coordinated Housing

 STScI will secure rooms at a local apartment complex close to the institute as one housing option.
-Staff at the institute helps coordinate room assignments once we know which applicants are interested.
+Staff at the institute help coordinate room assignments once we know which applicants are interested.
 If you choose this housing option, STScI will subsidize roughly one third of the housing cost.
 The remaining housing cost will be borne by the intern, and will be deducted from bi-weekly paychecks in equal amounts.

 Finding Your Own Housing

 There are many off-campus apartments near the Johns Hopkins University Homewood campus available for summer sublets at reasonable prices, but there is no stipend for this housing option.

 We recommend reviewing the online listings at the university’s Off-Campus Housing Office.
 We also add new students to an email distribution list to connect you with students from recent years so you may ask questions about their experiences finding offsite housing.
 Although the immediate area around the Homewood campus is regarded as one of the safer neighborhoods of Baltimore, like other areas across the country, it is not crime-free.
 Once you arrive, we will provide information about personal safety.

 Local and Regional Transportation